Kathryn Maple

 The themes in Maple's work vary in subject from natural forms, trees and landscapes, to figures and buildings.
 Often drawn from real life or the artist's imagination, she gives each object, person or setting the same treatment, creating a myriad of painterly textures.
 The urgency with which she depicts subjects is palpable, and her repetitive strokes and marks give each element of every work a different level of depth and detail.

-Kathryn studied Printmaking at Brighton University and undertook a six month residency at The Muse Gallery on Portobello Road before completing The Drawing Year at The Royal Drawing School in 2013.
-Kathryn was the first prize winner of the 2020 John Moores Painting Prize, Sunday Times Watercolour Competition (2014 and 2016) and has exhibited widely in the UK and abroad, with recent exhibitions including Kathryn Maple A Year of Drawings' (2023), a solo show at Lyndsey Ingram ' and 'Under a Hot Sun' (2023) at the Walker Art Gallery, Liverpool.
+Kathryn Maple studied Printmaking at Brighton University and completed The Drawing Year at The Royal Drawing School in 2013.
+Kathryn was awarded 1st prize at the 2020 John Moores Painting Prize, Sunday Times Watercolour Competition (2014 and 2016) and has exhibited widely in the UK and abroad, with recent solo exhibitions including ‘Encounters’ (2024) at Bo Lee and Workman, Bruton; Kathryn Maple A Year of Drawings' (2023), a solo show at Lyndsey Ingram and 'Under a Hot Sun' (2023) at the Walker Art Gallery, Liverpool and group exhibitions including ‘We Are Making A New World’, Foreign Affairs Projects, Athens, Greece; ‘Drawing The Unspeakable’, Towner Eastbourne, Eastbourne, and ‘Across The Pond: Contemporary Painting in London’, Eric Firestone Gallery, New York, USA.

 -